SitecorePowerShell/Book/working_with_sitecore_items.md

 Even better – if you assign a media item to it, it will detect that and do the right thing assigning it as a media link.

 What about fields that accept lists of items?
-We’ve got your back here as well.
-Let’s assign all children of `/sitecore/content/` item to the ItemList field:
+We've got your back here as well.

+**Example:** The following assigns all children of `/sitecore/content/` item to the ItemList field.

 ```powershell
 (Get-Item master:/content/home).ItemList = Get-ChildItem 'master:\content\'